transcom/mymove-docs/docs/backend/guides/service-objects/validation.md

 	"github.com/transcom/mymove/pkg/models"
 )

-// checkID checks that newCat doesn't already have an ID if we're creating a Cat, or that it matches the original Cat
+// checkID checks that newPet doesn't already have an ID if we're creating a Pet, or that it matches the original Pet
 // for updates.
-func checkID() catValidator {
+func checkID() petValidator {
-	return catValidatorFunc(func(_ appcontext.AppContext, newCat models.Cat, originalCat *models.Cat) error {
+	return petValidatorFunc(func(_ appcontext.AppContext, newPet models.Pet, originalPet *models.Pet) error {
 		verrs := validate.NewErrors()

-		if originalCat == nil {
+		if originalPet == nil {
-			if newCat.ID.IsNil() {
+			if newPet.ID.IsNil() {
 				return verrs
 			}

-			verrs.Add("ID", "ID must not be set when creating a Cat.")
+			verrs.Add("ID", "ID must not be set when creating a Pet.")
 		} else {
-			if newCat.ID != originalCat.ID {
+			if newPet.ID != originalPet.ID {
-				verrs.Add("ID", "ID for new Cat must match original Cat ID.")
+				verrs.Add("ID", "ID for new Pet must match original Pet ID.")
 			}
 		}